Audrey Simons, CEO

 Simons is actively involved in several community/civic organizations, including serving on the Board of Directors for the Valley Cares Community Consortium.
 She holds a Bachelor of Science degree in dental hygiene from Loma Linda University and a Master of Science degree in health administration from California State University, Northridge.
 Simons practiced as a registered dental hygienist in the San Fernando Valley for nearly 30 years.

-Heidi Lennartz, COO
+Heidi Lennartz, Director, Special Projects

-San Fernando Community Health Center (SFCHC) COO Heidi Lennartz – a licensed clinical social worker (LCSW) with more than 35 years of management experience in both medical and psychiatric healthcare settings – joined the center in August 2018.
+San Fernando Community Health Center (SFCHC) Director Heidi Lennartz – a licensed clinical social worker (LCSW) with more than 35 years of management experience in both medical and psychiatric healthcare settings – joined the center in August 2018.
 She approaches her work with a focus on the biopsychosocial perspective, whether managing operations or clinical issues.

 Lennartz plays a key role in implementing initiatives that support SFCHC’s growth as a trusted, patient-centered healthcare home for equitable whole person care.
 One key initiative, a diabetes remote patient monitoring pilot program launched in February 2021, addresses the optimization of telehealth capabilities to equalize healthcare access and delivery for those with chronic conditions and most at risk.